-The Council has agreed to a six month trial for e-scooter companies Lava Scooters and Lime Technology to operate 250 commercial e-scooters in Rolleston, Lincoln and Prebbleton.
+The Council has approved e-scooter companies Lava Scooters and Lime Technology to operate 250 commercial e-scooters in Rolleston, Lincoln and Prebbleton.

 All day to day operations of the scooters are the responsibility of the companies and any questions or complaints should be directed to the companies first.

 - Lime smartphone app on Google Playstore or Lime smartphone app on Apple App Store

 NZTA rules are that e-scooters can be ridden on the footpath, shared paths, on the road, or on cycleways.

 For the Selwyn trial, you can ride the scooters in Rolleston, Lincoln and Prebbleton.
 You can travel between the towns but ONLY on cycleways.
 E-scooter speeds will be restricted to a maximum of 15kmh in Council reserves and around Community Centres and Halls and e-scooters are not allowed in cemeteries.

 A map of areas where scooters are allowed is included below